mvaldina/h264lens/README.md

 # h264lens

-An H.264 stream analizer on top of Gstreamer
+An H.264 stream analyzer on top of GStreamer.